Right to Life Society of Clark County, Inc.

 The Knights of Columbus is the world's largest Catholic family fraternal service organization with over 1.6 million members.
 It provides members and their families with volunteer opportunities in service to the Catholic Church, their communities, families, and young people.
 The Knights of Columbus membership is open to all Catholic men age 18 and older.
 They are involved in a number of programs and projects that benefit the community.

 The Knights of Columbus #624 is located at 2055 South Bird Road.
-For more information contact Jim Horn at 399-1017 or E-mail at email@example.com .
+For more information contact Jim Horn by E-mail at email@example.com .

+Members build life long friendships, enjoy social activities, enrich their spiritual life, and serve their parishes and communities through CLC's system of councils.
 This group performs charitable work through a variety of means.
 It makes donations of time and money to charities as well as promoting annuities and financial products, and bringing members together in fellowship and service to others.
 This is done to fulfill the the organizations motto of "faith, hope, charity and friendship".
 There are regular monthly meetings from February through December.
-For more information contact Marilyn Ryan at 390-6751 or E-mail at email@example.com .
+For more information contact Marilyn Ryan at 390-6791 or email at firstname.lastname@example.org .

 Rainbow Table II is funded through donations and is a completely volunteer organization.
 A major source of food is a monthly allotment from the Federal Government funneled through Second Harvest Food Bank at Catholic Social Services.